 Reusable Bag Ordinances and Statewide Law

-There are now 23 reusable bag ordinances at the local level in Washington.
-These laws ban thin carry-home plastic bags and require a pass- through charge of 5 or 10 cents for paper bags and durable, reusable plastic bags.
+There are now numerous reusable bag ordinances at the local level in Washington.
+These laws ban thin carry-home plastic bags and require a pass- through charge of 5, 8 or 10 cents for paper bags and durable, reusable plastic bags.
 The charge helps incentivize people to bring their own bags.
 And a statewide law passed and was signed into law on March 25, 2020.
 See the Legislative Work page for current factsheet about bag ordinances and the statewide bag bill.

 We assist community members and provide technical assistance (and model ordinances) to city and county staff.